InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 continued to respond to a number of fires within and out of region.

-In 1983 Dave Larsen, who had previously worked on the hotshot crew with Larry Cole and Mike Peila, took over \"Foreman\" responsibilities.
-During Larsen\'s reign, 1983 through 1988, two significant personnel actions occurred.
+In 1983 Dave Larsen, who had previously worked on the hotshot crew with Larry Cole and Mike Peila, took over "Foreman" responsibilities.
+During Larsen's reign, 1983 through 1988, two significant personnel actions occurred.
 The first being the establishment of the GS-6 assistant foreman position in 1986, the first in the Region to do so, and secondly, in 1987, the reinstatement